 As long as you get the elephants out, it’s okay if there’s a difference.
 Sometimes, the statistical information about males and females is exactly the opposite.
 And sometimes how we are at work is very different than how we are at home.

 #2: The decision making process is unique to one’s gender

 There’s a huge difference in terms of how decisions are made.

 Actually, what you’re going to find is females want to be involved in the decision-making process, not just the final decision, whereas males will tend to only want the final decision.

 So that’s why when my wife asked me, “honey what do you think about blah, blah, blah.”
 It’s a rather complex decision.
 I want to go away and think about, “I could, maybe we are, here’s another okay factor,” and so on.

 Then I come back and I just share my decision with her.
 Ooh, I’ve learned that that does not work.

 What she wants is for me to share, I feel this way and I feel that way, then she feels closer to me.

-So sometimes number two, the difference between men and women are, do you share your ambivalent feeling more than one way at the same time or just your decision?
+So sometimes the difference between men and women is, do you share your ambivalent feeling more than one way at the same time or just your decision?